shariq1989/cookbook/content/recipe/Cinnamon_Rolls.md

 +++
 title = "Cinnamon Rolls Without Yeast" date = "2020-01-18"
-description = "We love these tasty, made from scratch cinnamon rolls.
-They are made without yeast.
-It comes with icing made two ways: sugar icing and cream cheese icing." tags = [
+description = "We love these tasty, homemade, from scratch cinnamon rolls.
+They are made without yeast and come with icing made two ways: sugar icing and cream cheese icing." tags = [
     "baking",
     "dessert",